jpreece6/pub_quiz_project_s1204381_s1207927_s1206747/README.md

 Team Members:
 ---------------

-Jack : Implement reading of quiestions from xml to array
+Jack : Implement reading of questions from xml to array

 Josh : Setup base server and implement network